 Biodiesel can be blended with distillate diesel fuel.
 The blends can be used as fuel.
-The most commonly available biodiesel blends are B5, which is 5 percent biodiesel and 95 percent distillate diesel fuel, and B20, which is 20 percent biodiesel and 80 percent distillate diesel fuel.
+The most commonly available biodiesel blends are B5, which is 5 percent biodiesel and 95 percent distillate diesel fuel.
+Also, B20, which is 20 percent biodiesel and 80 percent distillate diesel fuel.
 The percentages are volumebased.

-U.S. distillate diesel fuel specification "ASTM D975-09a" includes up to B5 (5 percent) biodiesel.
-Currently, any diesel fuel in the U.S. may contain up to B5 biodiesel fuel.
+U.S. distillate diesel fuel specification "ASTM D975" includes up to B5 (5 percent) biodiesel.
+Any diesel fuel in the U.S. may contain up to B5 biodiesel fuel without labeling that indicates biodiesel content in the finished fuel.

-European distillate diesel fuel specification "EN 590" includes up to B5 (5 percent) and in some regions up to B7 (7 percent) biodiesel.
-Any diesel fuel in Europe may contain up to B5 or in some regions up to B7 biodiesel fuel.
+European distillate diesel fuel specification "EN 590" includes up to B5 (5 percent) biodiesel and in some regions up to B7 or B8 (7 or 8 percent by volume) biodiesel.
+Any diesel fuel in EU may contain up to these blend levels of biodiesel fuel without labeling that indicates biodiesel content in the finished fuel.